elastic/elastic-package/docs/howto/create_new_package.md

   * define ingest pipeline definition (if necessary)
   * update the agent's stream configuration
 3. Make sure that the data stream is inline with the package skeleton.
-4. (Enter the package directory) Verify the package: `elastic-package check`.
+4. Verify the package:
+4.1 Enter the package directory: `cd <new_package>`.
+4.2 Check package correctness: `elastic-package check`.